oguzgelal/reclare/README.md

 Event keys should **define the event** _(ie. what happened)_, not **how to react** to what happened.
 For example, when a login button is clicked, the invocation key should be something like _login_button_clicked_, not _initiate_login_.
 Naming has no effect on how Reclare works, but this will force you to think declaratively.

 Asynchronousy should be handled within followup declarations.
 For example, a declaration that makes a request shouldn’t handle how to react to the response.
-Instead it should register _request_success_ or _request_fail_ events.
+Instead it should broadcast _request_success_ or _request_fail_ events.
 Other declarations should be created to handle these cases.